 The cons of my setup:

 - A clip for a screen/phone: Pretty optional but nice if you like to take video calls from your phone rather than your laptop, and save your laptop screens for whatever is being discussed.
 But not a good idea if having the phone there tempts you to multitask and get distracted with phone alerts.
+I’m using this side mount clip and it works great though note it covers a bit of the phone’s screen.

 Seated Version: Two Monitors at Eye Height on a Portable Stand